 If this is the first time the children are playing, it is best to show them how to use hand gestures in charades.

-You can give examples your self, or provide the illustrations we provide.
+You act out an example yourself or provide the illustrations we have included below.
 You can hang these up to be used as reminders throughout the game.

-This is a big help for new players!
+This is a big help for new players and ensures a fun game!

-Now that you have all the materials ready – charade cards, timer, and notepad, you and the kids need to actually to review hand gestures commonly used in playing charades.
+Now that you have ideas for kids, and all the materials ready – charade cards, timer, and notepad.
+You and the kids need to actually to review hand gestures commonly used in playing charades.

 This game can get overwhelming quickly for children who are new to it.
 So walking through each element of the game at a pace that suits the group will ensure everyone feels included and is enjoying themselves.

-We will start with the Category words – which are the easiest to act out.
+We will start with the Categories – which are the easiest to act out.

 Charades Category Actions